microsoft/azure-iot-developer-kit/docs/getting-started.md

 Use USB stick come with the kit to quickly set up the development environment including installation of tools and packages, as well as provisioning of the Azure services required for building your IoT app.

+### A. Copy all files to local drive

+It is recommended to copy all files from USB stick to your local drive to speed up the installation.

-### A. Launch setup script
+### B. Launch setup script

-Connect USB stick to your PC.
-In the File Explorer, select the USB drive, then find `azure-install.cmd` and right click on it and select **"Run as administrator"** to start.
+In the File Explorer, locate the local folder you just copied files, find `azure-install.cmd` and right click on it and select **"Run as administrator"** to start.

 ![][getting-started-install]

-### B. Install tools and packages
+### C. Install tools and packages

 The script is in charge of installation for all needed tools and packages for you.